- Personal Tailoring

 Unless you work in the movies or music, you probably won’t be inspired to include much of the Met Gala menswear in your wardrobe.
 But that doesn’t mean that you don’t deserve suited style that fits your personality and flair exactly.
 That’s where custom tailoring comes into play.

-Book an appointment with our traveling tailors and our stylists will measure, advise and order you your brand new custom made-to-measure garments.
+Book an appointment with our traveling tailors and our stylists will measure, advise and order you your brand new custom tailored garments.

 We regularly host trunk shows in cities around Europe and America.
 View the complete list of upcoming trunk shows here.